 - How do you become a machine learning engineer?

 The AI Career Landscape

 AI is getting even more traction lately because of recent innovations that have made headlines, Alexa’s unexpected laughing notwithstanding.
 But AI has been a sound career choice for a while now because of the growing adoption of the technology across industries and the need for trained professionals to do the jobs created by this growth.
-Pundits predict that AI will create close to 2.3 million jobs by 2020.
 However, it is also forecasted that this technology will wipe out over 1.7 million jobs, resulting in about half a million new jobs worldwide.
-In addition, AI also offers many unique and viable career opportunities.
-AI is used in almost every industry, from entertainment to transportation, yet we have a huge need for qualified, skilled professionals.
+Moreover, AI offers many unique and viable career opportunities.
+AI is used in almost every industry, from entertainment to transportation, yet we have a massive need for qualified, skilled professionals.